 Investigation of CO2 emissions from thermal and motor fuels

 The overall energy statistics, annually published by the Swiss Federal Office of Energy, forms the basis for the estimate of the CO2 emissions from fossil fuel consumption.
 CO2 emissions are derived by multiplication of the declared energy amounts with the corresponding emission factors (see further information below).

-Only CO2 emissions from thermal fuels are relevant for the CO2 levy (emissions caused by the internal consumption of refineries are further excluded).
+Only CO2 emissions from thermal fuels are relevant for the CO2 levy.
 The consumption of thermal fuels strongly depends on weather conditions, thus the corresponding CO2 emissions are corrected for weather conditions before the confrontation with the thresholds for the CO2 levy.
 The correction for weather conditions takes into account outside temperature and insolation.
 With regard to the achievement of the reduction objectives, emissions are not corrected for weather conditions.

 Emissionsübersicht: Tabellen (zweite Verpflichtungsperiode, Version Juli 2020) (XLS, 281 kB, 07.07.2020)Emissionen nach CO2-Gesetz und Kyoto-Protokoll, zweite Verpflichtungsperiode, 2013-2020 (in German, also available in French)

 Further information on the CO2 levy is available on the following page: CO2 levy

 Further information on the compensation obligation for motor fuel importers is available on the following page: CO2 compensation

 CO2-Emissionsfaktoren des schweizerischen Treibhausgasinventars (PDF, 316 kB, 15.04.2019)Zusammenstellung der CO2-Emissionsfaktoren und Energieinhalte verschiedener Energieträger, die im Treibhausgasinventar verwendet werden (in German, also available in French and Italian).